Total robustness in Bayesian Nonlinear Regression: Proofs

 \subsection{Proof of Theorem~\ref{thm:pseudo-classical}}

 Before proving the theorem, we first state and prove three lemmas relating to the MMD: \begin{lemma}[TVD to MMD] Let $(\mathcal X,\mathcal A)$ be a measurable space and $P,Q$ two probability measures on it.
-Let $k:\mathcal X\times\mathcal X\to\mathbb R$ be a bounded, positive–definite kernel with
+Let $k:\mathcal X\times\mathcal X\to\R$ be a bounded, positive-definite kernel with